Blue Guardian

 Fees: Blue Guardian Pricing

-Fees are one-time and refundable.
+Fees are presented as one-time and refundable.
 For a $10,000 account, pricing starts at $87, while a $200,000 account can be up to $947 depending on the funded track.
-Unlimited Guardian begins at $87 for $10,000, Elite from $120, and Rapid from $97.
-With the Eightcap environment, spreads can start from 0.1 pips, and commissions are $6 per round turn per lot, simulating real conditions for the trading platform.
+Unlimited Guardian begins at $87 for $10,000; Elite starts from $120; Rapid starts from $97.
+The program is described as using an Eightcap environment, where spreads can start from 0.1 pips, and commissions are listed as $6 per round turn per lot, intended to approximate real trading costs in the platform conditions.

 Trading Platforms

-MetaTrader 4 is available on desktop and mobile, supporting automated trading via expert advisors, custom indicators, and a wide suite of built-in technical tools for prop trading workflows.
+MetaTrader 4 is available on desktop and mobile.
+It supports automated trading through expert advisors, custom indicators, and a range of built-in tools used in prop trading workflows.

 Trading Instruments

-Blue Guardian Capital provides access to a varied instrument list so a trader can implement multiple strategies and manage risk across markets.
+Blue Guardian Capital provides access to a varied instrument list, allowing traders to implement multiple strategies and manage risk across different markets.

 | Instrument Type | Examples/Details |